 Hello all, I am going to introduce you to 10 traditional Chinese festivals celebrated in Hong Kong.
 I am sure you have heard about some of them such as Chinese New Year and Dragon Boat Festival.

-Each Hong Kong Festival has its own story, and all of the celebrations are exciting and vibrant.
-Many people know that Western festivals like Christmas and Easter are statutory holidays in Hong Kong.
+Each has its own story, and all of the celebrations are exciting and vibrant.
+Many people know that Western festivals like Christmas and Easter are statutory holidays.
 In this post, other than famous festivals of Hong Kong, some of the festivals little known to foreigners will also be presented.

 Do not be surprised that Chinese people also like to make the birthday of some prominent figures a festival.
 It is similar to commemorating the birth of Jesus Christ at Christmas.